Is it true that when Reagan first met Gorbachev, he claims to have thought, “He’ll sell us everything”?

-The famous memoirs of Ronald Reagan go on the Russian Internet - allegedly meeting for the first time with Mikhail Gorbachev, he thought to himself "he will sell us everything."
-We checked whether Reagan really shared such impressions of the first meeting with the Secretary General.
+There are famous memoirs of Ronald Reagan on the Russian Internet - supposedly, having met Mikhail Gorbachev for the first time, he thought to himself, “He will sell us everything.”
+We checked whether Reagan really shared such impressions from his first meeting with the Secretary General.

-40th US President Ronald Reagan attributed Such memories of his first meeting with Mikhail Gorbachev:
+40th US President Ronald Reagan attributed to These are the memories of his first meeting with Mikhail Gorbachev:

-“When I went to meet with the Soviet Secretary General, I expected to see a friend dressed in a Bolshevik coat and a karakulevoy cap.
-But I was introduced to a fashionable French suit to the master with the watch Rado Manhattan.
-Looking at them, I thought: "Yes.
-He will sell us everything!". "
+“When I went to a meeting with the Soviet General Secretary, I expected to see a comrade dressed in a Bolshevik coat and astrakhan cap.
+But I was introduced to a gentleman dressed in a fashionable French suit with a Rado Manhattan watch.
+Looking at them, I thought: “Yes.
+He will sell us everything!”

-Although these memories diverge social networks, V Media and even appear in books, nowhere are referenced by references to the original source of memories.
-Which is quite strange, because Reagan left behind not only memoirsbut also records diaries, which he led every day throughout the entire presidential term.
+Although these memories differ social networks, V media and even appear in books, there is no reference to the original source of the memories.
+Which is quite strange, because Reagan left behind not only memoirs, but also records diaries, which he conducted every day throughout his presidential term.

-In the Russian Internet, such memoirs of Ronald Reagan about Mikhail Gorbachev appeared either in 2016 or in 2015.
-No earlier publications could not be found with this phrase.
+On the Russian Internet, such memoirs of Ronald Reagan about Mikhail Gorbachev appeared either in 2016 or in 2015.
+It was not possible to find earlier publications with this phrase.

-The text is criticism of Mikhail Gorbachev.
-The author recalls video clip For a pizzeria, taken with his participation in the 1990s, calls Gorbachev Gorbaty and assures that “Jewish Masonic Lodges appeared in Russia because of Gorbachev.
-In general, the text is saturated with anti -Semitic rhetoric and the theories of the Masonic conspiracy, and Reagan's memories look surprisingly inappropriate in it.
-They are located immediately after the paragraph that the chief rabbi of the New York synagogue handed Gorbachev the star of David, and before the author returns to anti-Semitic statements.
+Text - criticism of Mikhail Gorbachev.
+The author recalls video clip for a pizzeria, filmed with his participation in the 1990s, calls Gorbachev Gorbaty and claims that because of Gorbachev, “Jewish Masonic lodges” appeared in Russia.
+In general, the text is saturated with anti-Semitic rhetoric and Masonic conspiracy theories, and Reagan's memoirs seem surprisingly out of place in it.
+They are located immediately after the paragraph about the chief rabbi of a New York synagogue presenting Gorbachev with the Star of David, and before the author returns to anti-Semitic statements.

-Perhaps the reason is that Reagan’s memoirs fell into this text of 2015 later, during the subsequent editing.
-Much more appropriate, such a phrase looked in the text of 2016, from which, probably, it later fell into the prose of Oleg prophet.
+Perhaps the reason is that the paragraph with Reagan's memoirs ended up in this 2015 text later, during subsequent editing.
+Such a phrase looked much more appropriate in the text of 2016, from which it probably later found its way into the prose of Oleg the Prophet.

-This fragment already has at least one historical mistake.
-The first meeting of Reagan and Gorbachev did not occur in October 1986 on the famous Summy In Reykjavik, which is considered the first step towards the end of the Cold War.
-First time Reagan and Gorbachev Meet In November 1985, at a summit in Geneva.
+There is already at least one historical error in this fragment.
+The first meeting between Reagan and Gorbachev did not take place in October 1986 at the famous summit in Reykjavik, which is considered the first step towards ending the Cold War.
+First time Reagan and Gorbachev met in November 1985, at the Geneva summit.

 Ronald Reagan and Mikhail Gorbachev in 1985.

-Ronald Reagan did not write about the first impression of Gorbachev during a personal meeting in his diaries.
-But here's what he He wrote A few months before, in June of the same year:
+Ronald Reagan did not write about his first impression of Gorbachev during a personal meeting in his diaries.
+But that's what he is wrote a few months earlier, in June of the same year:

-“There was Armand Hammer (American entrepreneur-approx. TASS-DOSIE) ...
-I saw Gorbachev with my eye.
-I am convinced that Gorbi is not at all like the former Soviet leaders and that you can deal with it.
-I'm too cynical to believe in such things. ”
+“There was Armand Hammer (American entrepreneur - TASS-Dossier note)...
+I saw Gorbachev face to face.
+I am convinced that Gorbi is not at all like the former Soviet leaders and that it is possible to deal with him.
+I'm too cynical to believe in such things."

-Only in 1988, after the visit of Gorbachev to New York, Reagan wrote that "for the first time he really felt his partner in the common business."
-And although later both leaders considered their personal relations as friendship, historians MarkWhich, apparently, the location to each other appeared later than the period of the first meetings.
+It was only in 1988, after Gorbachev’s visit to New York, that Reagan wrote that “for the first time I really felt like he was a partner in a common cause.”
+And although both leaders later viewed their personal relationship as friendship, historians note, that, apparently, their affection for each other appeared later than the period of their first meetings.

-In 2020, the same Whale_Roma user published another Record In his blog in LiveJournal.
-This time it is not dedicated to the clock, but to falsifiers of history.
-And in this text, the user admits that he invented Reagan's memories in the text about an alarm clock.
+In 2020, the same user whale_roma published another recording in his blog on LiveJournal.
+This time it is dedicated not to watches, but to falsifiers of history.
+And in this text, the user admits that he made up Reagan’s memories in the text about alarm clocks.

-“In this story, I wrote about the meeting of Reagan and Gorbachev in Reykjavik - there I came up with and attributed to Ronald the fake“ memories ”, in which Reagan gives Gorbachev at that time.
-The truth in this story is only that Gorbachev was really in the costume of Pierre Cardin - such suits were sold in Gum and Tsum for 250 rubles ...
-What Reagan thought about Gorbachev and his watch, the dog knows - Ronald did not write any memoirov, and he took this secret with him to the grave.
-But Kitish took and wrote for Reagan his "memoirs".
-This, of course, is very funny, but I am quoted on the Internet and create pictures-memes, and therefore I decided to tell you the truth. "
+“In this story, I wrote about the meeting between Reagan and Gorbachev in Reykjavik - there I invented and attributed to Ronald fake “memories” in which Reagan assessed Gorbachev at that time.
+The only truth in this story is that Gorbachev was really wearing a Pierre Cardin suit - such suits were sold in GUM and TSUM for 250 rubles...
+What Reagan thought about Gorbachev and his watch, the dog knows - Ronald did not write any memoirs, and he took this secret with him to the grave.
+But Kitisha went and wrote his “memoirs” for Reagan.
+This, of course, is very funny, but I am being quoted with all my might on the Internet and pictures and memes are being created, and so I decided to tell you the truth.”

-Reagan wrote memoirs, and it is not known exactly whether this user really became the creator of such a myth about Gorbachev and Reagan.
-However, there are practically no earlier publications with this phrase on the Russian Internet, as there is no evidence of this in English -speaking literature.
-Therefore, with a high probability, the LJ user could invent Reagan's memories, which became a popular fake.
+Reagan wrote his memoirs, and it is not known for sure whether this user really became the creator of such a myth about Gorbachev and Reagan.
+However, there are practically no earlier publications with this phrase on the Russian Internet, and there is no evidence of this in the English-language literature.
+Therefore, with a high probability, a LiveJournal user could have invented Reagan’s memoirs, which became a popular fake.

 Фейк